PardeeCenterDU/Diplometrics-data-issue-tracker/README.md

 Our team will actively monitor this issue tracker and seek to incorporate fixes in the next regularly scheduled update.
 For other questions or concerns, please contact Pardee.Institute@du.edu.

-# Instruction to flag a potential error
+# Instructions to flag a potential error
 Go to "Issues"

 Confirm your issue has not already been reported.
 If it has not then continue on.